adenger/subpred4/reports/03_matrices/03_matrices.md

 | protein transmembrane transporter activity                    | salt transmembrane transporter activity                       |              0.691 |
 | macromolecule transmembrane transporter activity              | salt transmembrane transporter activity                       |              0.691 |

-It seems that all of them are related to protein transport.
-In total, there are 31/404 pairs that are annotated with both *protein transmembrane transporter activity* and *macromolecule transmembrane transporter activity*, none are annotated with only one of them.
+It seems that all of them are related to protein transport vs. monoatomic ion.
+In total, there are 31/404 pairs that are annotated with both *protein transmembrane transporter activity* and *macromolecule transmembrane transporter activity* in the dataset, none are annotated with only one of them.

 #### Min sequence identity